dezmediah/dezmediah.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Atlantan.
 Digital ecological humanist.
-Writer [creative writing] and [peer-reviewed publications].
-Musician [bandcamp here].
-Teacher [class syllabi here].
-Friendly nerd.
+Writer/Scholar/Artist/Teacher.
+PhD Candidate at Emory University.

 My dissertation is about the cultural life of urban rivers, melding digital NLP methodologies, field work, and literary and film analysis.
 I look at the New York Estuary, the Los Angeles River, and the Elbe River and their tributaries.